alex-87/ConstraintEngine/README.md

 # Research of the solution

-* The solution is found by changing variables values in accordance with theire respective domains.
-When a solution is found, the constraint engine stops and return a `Type_Problem` object.
+* The solution is found by changing variables values in accordance with their respective domains.
+When a solution is found, the constraint engine stops and returns a `Type_Problem` object.
 * To launch the research of a solution, call the `Find_Solution`.
 * Reading the solution consists in parsing values of the returned `Type_Problem` object for example :